semrush/intergalactic/website/docs/components/widget-empty/widget-empty.md

 | ![](static/big-empty.png)         | ![](static/medium-empty.png)         | Title: "Nothing found".
 Description: {Hint message}. |
 | ![](static/big-empty-filters.png) | ![](static/medium-empty-filters.png) | Title: "Nothing found".
 Description: {Hint message}. |

 > **Be brief**.
-Do not write too much text in these states.
+Don’t write too much text in these states.
 Two or three short sentences are enough.

 If your widget has width less than 300px, you may leave just the title with styles of the description text.
 And hide the description into the Info icon with M size.